Right to Work checks – What they mean and how automation can help

 However, correctly carrying out the checks required gives you a statutory excuse against liability.
 The statutory excuse means you won’t receive a civil penalty if you’ve (unknowingly) employed an illegal worker.

-From 1st July 2021, Home Office guidance has been updated in line with Brexit-led immigration changes.
-Today, you have 2 main methods to make Right to Work checks, depending on the nationality and eligibility of your employee:
+From 6th April, Home Office guidance has been updated following Brexit-led immigration changes and the introduction of a new digital Right to Work scheme.
+Today, you have 3 main methods to make Right to Work checks, depending on the nationality and eligibility of your employee:

 - Document-based Right to Work checks